Nature Made vs Centrum men’s 50+: What science shows

 The relationship

-That is why professional societies now describe multivitamins as a simple way to “fill the gaps,” not as magic bullets.
-In the Physicians’ Health Study II, more than 14,000 older male physicians who took a daily multivitamin had a modest but significant reduction in total cancer compared with placebo, although there was no clear drop in heart attacks or strokes.[2]
-A multivitamin will not add decades to your life, but it can improve the raw materials your cells have to work with.
+That is why professional societies often describe multivitamins as a way to “fill the gaps,” not as magic bullets.
+A 2012 randomized controlled trial in JAMA (Physicians’ Health Study II) found that more than 14,000 older male physicians who took a daily multivitamin had a modest but significant reduction in total cancer compared with placebo, although there was no clear drop in heart attacks or strokes.2 A multivitamin can help correct or prevent specific nutrient shortfalls, but it has not been shown to meaningfully improve major outcomes in most generally healthy men.

 How it works